proalvo/kx-results/README.md

 ### Alge-Timing Timy(3)

 *kx-results* has an integration to Alge-Timing's Timy3.
-This is experimental feature and should be tested before using in the compeition.
+This is an experimental feature and should be tested before using in the competition.

 - [Instructions for the Timy3](alge-timing.md)